-A player or a member of the team staff incurring a match penalty shall immediately go to the dressing room and must not take any further part in the match.
+1) A player or a member of the team staff incurring a match penalty shall immediately go to the dressing room and must not take any further part in the match.

-The arranging team is responsible for ensuring that the offender goes to the dressing room and does not return to the spectators' stand or the rink during the remaining time of the match, possible extra time and penalty shots included.
-All match penalties shall be reported.
+The organiser is responsible for ensuring that the offender goes to the dressing room and does not return to the spectators' stand or the rink during the remaining time of the match, possible extra time and penalty shots included.
+All match penalties shall be noted in the match record and match penalty 3 shall also be reported.

+A player or member of the team staff shall incur only one match penalty per match with exception from a match penalty when not noted in the match record.
+Subsequent offences leading to a match penalty shall be reported, but no further bench penalty shall be imposed with exception from a match penalty incurred for a player or member of team staff not noted in the match record.
 Offences committed before or after the match, which normally lead to a match penalty, shall be reported, but no bench penalty shall be imposed.
 With the exception of incorrect equipment (which shall be corrected by the player concerned, who may then start the match), offences leading to a match penalty committed before the match shall also lead to the offender's non participation in the match, possible extra time and penalty shots included.

 2) A match penalty shall always be followed by a 5 minute bench penalty.
-The team captain shall choose a field player, who is not already penalized, to serve the bench penalty, and possible other bench penalties concerning the player incurring the match penalty.
+The team captain shall choose a field player, who is not already penalized, to serve the bench penalty, and possible other bench penalties concerning the player or member of the team staff incurring the match penalty.
+Only the penalized player shall be noted in the match record.
 Possible personal penalties concerning the player incurring a match penalty shall terminate.
+If a player having received a match penalty makes a further offence leading to a match penalty, the offence leading to a severer match penalty will be noted in the match record.